quru/qis/doc/api_help.md

     request.send(data);

-### Calling an API function with cURL
+### Calling an API function with curl

-[cURL](http://curl.haxx.se/) is a popular command line utility that allows you to make HTTP calls without a web browser.
+[curl](http://curl.haxx.se/) is a popular command line utility that allows you to make HTTP calls without a web browser.
 It is available for all common operating systems, and allows you to create useful scripts and quickly test individual functions.

-This document will also use cURL for most of its examples.
+This document will also use curl for most of its examples.
 In these, the `$` represents the command line prompt, and is not to be typed.
-The cURL equivalent of the above HTML example is simply:
+The curl equivalent of the above HTML example is simply:

 	$ curl 'http://images.example.com/api/v1/list/?path=myfolder'